On embeddings of homogeneous quandles: Abstract

 \section{Abstract}

 In this paper, we study the embedding problem of homogeneous quandles.
-We give a necessary and sufficient condition under which a quandle homomorphism from the homogeneous quandle associated with a quandle triplet $(G,H,\sigma)$ into a conjugation quandle of a group is an embedding.
-This result provides a generalization of the embedding theorem of Dhanwani, Raundal and Singh for generalized Alexander quandles.
+Homogeneous quandles can be viewed as a natural generalization of symmetric pairs and symmetric spaces arising in Riemannian geometry, and their origins lie in this theory.
+In particular, each symmetric space (or equivalently, symmetric pair) naturally gives rise to a quandle, providing a fundamental class of examples of homogeneous quandles.
+We give a sufficient condition for a quandle homomorphism from the homogeneous quandle associated with a quandle triplet to a conjugation quandle to be an embedding.
 As applications of the main theorem, we reinterpret Bergman’s embedding of core quandles in the framework of homogeneous quandles, and construct explicit embeddings of several geometric examples, including unoriented and oriented Grassmann quandles and rotation quandles of $S^2$ arising from symmetric spaces.